-Whether your company has designated engineers and product experts, or the real experts are the employees who have been there from the start, the content that your experts write is unlikely to properly engage your average website visitor.
+Whether your company has designated engineers and product experts, or the real experts are the employees who have been there from the start, the content that your experts write is unlikely to engage your average website visitor properly.

 Your in-house team really need to be involved in producing content, but you can't include what they write as they would write it.

-Your in-house team should kick off of writing.
-Then their writing should be passed on to an experienced web copywriter who can turn their technical expertise into content that your average user will be able to easily understand.
+Your in-house team should kick-off of writing.
+Then their writing should be passed on to an experienced web copywriter, who can turn their technical expertise into content that your average user can easily understand.

-If your website copy was written by the person who knows the very most about the product, chances are it's may be too complicated and not written in a way that will keep a user's interest.
+Suppose your website copy was written by the person who knows the most about the product.
+In that case, chances are it's maybe too complicated and not written in a way that will keep a user's interest.

-If you are going to commit to content marketing, then you need to be publishing regular blog posts.
+If you are going to commit to content marketing, you need to publish regular blog posts.

 Sporadic articles will not work in terms of creating a loyal subscriber base or in boosting your keyword rankings and social media profile.

-To really see the benefits of regular blogging, you should be aiming for 3 or more posts per week, with weekly email broadcasts to your subscriber base.
+To see the benefits of regular blogging, you should be aiming for three or more posts per week, with weekly email broadcasts to your subscriber base.

 At this level, with well written and optimised blog posts, you can expect to see significant improvements in organic rankings and the associated traffic increase within a few weeks.

 By following this approach, clients have seen enquiry levels increase within the first fortnight of commencing their blog publishing programme.